jaksg82/XtfViewer/README.md

 jakxtflib --> the base class that convert the bytes in to objects.

-XtfViewer_CommonAssets --> this is the core library that handle the reading of the files and then format the results for the UI.
+XtfViewerDataModel --> this is the core library that handle the reading of the files and then format the results for the UI.

 XtfViewerAppCommons --> this contain some code that are shared between the different UIs.